Willy Workman: Professional career

-During his first season of professional basketball in 2013-14, Workman played for Hapoel Galil Elyon of the Israeli National League, the second-tier league in Israel, and was able to move to the country’s top-flight Premier League, when signing with Hapoel Tel Aviv for the 2014-15 season.
+During his first season of professional basketball in 2013–14, Workman played for Hapoel Galil Elyon of the Israeli National League, the second-tier league in Israel, and was able to move to the country's top-flight Premier League, when signing with Hapoel Tel Aviv for the 2014–15 season.

-He was signed by fellow Premier League side Maccabi Ashdod for 2015-16 and inked a contract with Maccabi Haifa prior to the 2016-17 Premier League campaign.
+He was signed by fellow Premier League side Maccabi Ashdod for 2015–16 and inked a contract with Maccabi Haifa prior to the 2016–17 Premier League campaign.
 That season, Workman helped Haifa to reach the 2017 Israeli League Finals, where they eventually lost to Hapoel Jerusalem.

 On February 28, 2018, Workman signed a three-year contract extension with Maccabi Haifa.
 On March 2, 2018, Workman participated in the Israeli League All-Star Game as a replacement for Oz Blayzer.
-That season, despite Workman having his best year in the Israeli Premier League in terms of personal averages (6.7 points and 5.4 rebounds per game) - his team, Maccabi Haifa, had finished the season in the last place out of 12 teams and was relegated to the Israeli National League (the second-tier league in Israel).
+That season, despite Workman having his best year in the Israeli Premier League in terms of personal averages (6.7 points and 5.4 rebounds per game) – his team, Maccabi Haifa, had finished the season in the last place out of 12 teams and was relegated to the Israeli National League (the second-tier league in Israel).

 In the 2018–19 season, Workman won the 2019 Israeli National League Championship title with Haifa, earning a promotion back to the Israeli Premier League.
-In the 2019-20 season, he averaged 8.1 points and 4.9 rebounds per game.
+In the 2019–20 season, he averaged 8.1 points and 4.9 rebounds per game.
 On August 5, 2020, Workman signed with Hapoel Holon.

 On July 2, 2021, he signed with Hapoel Jerusalem of the Israeli Premier League.

+On August 19, 2022, he signed with Maccabi Ra'anana of the Liga Leumit (basketball).

+On June 28, 2023, he signed with Bnei Herzliya of the Israeli Premier League on a two-year contract.